rbind/blog.jemu.name/content/posts/2020-06-04-some-light-web-scraping-of-the-new-atp-site/index.en.markdown

 For point 2, you'll probably want to spend some time on (and bookmark) [regexr] or [regex101], and maybe you'll like the {{< pkg "rematch2" >}} package.
 I haven't tried the latter yet, but I tend to think "I should look at that some time" every once in a while before I go back to my regular regexing.

 Then there's **step 0** of web scraping:
-**Don't be a jerk to the site you're scraping**.
+*Don't be a jerk to the site you're scraping*.
 In this case I don't think there's too much of a chance of me hammering the site in question too much, as I learned I'm going to need a total of *10* pages.
 So… I don't think I could do too much damage even if tried.
 However, I will still use the {{< pkg "polite" >}} package because I wanted to try it out anyway, and from what I gather it's explicit purpose is to, well, be *polite* with your scraping while still being compatible with your standard {{< pkg "rvest" >}} workflow.

 Oh, and I totally forgot **step -1** of web scraping:
-Make sure you actually have permission.
+*Make sure you actually have permission*.
 There's plenty of sites out there that don't allow third parties to scrape their content without expressed permission.
 Read the TOS if applicable, and make sure you're not playing the *"but it's a free website why am I not entitled to scraping all its content and use it for my own purposes"* card.
 In this particular case, I'm fairly certain that tabulating podcast episodes and shownote URLs is "safe" [^sorrymarco].
 Things are different for popular scraping targets like [IMDb](https://www.imdb.com/conditions).